Obesity and cancer: Breast cancer

 Obesity has been found to decrease the risk of breast cancer among African and Caucasian women, but increase it among Asian women.
 Obesity is also associated with decreased survival among women with breast cancer, regardless of whether the cancer is pre- or post-menopausal.

 Colorectal cancer

 Both general and central obesity are associated with an increased risk of colorectal cancer (CRC).
 The relative risk among obese people relative to those of normal weight has been reported to be 1.334.
 An association between increased BMI and risk of colorectal adenoma has been reported, as has a dose–response relationship between BMI and colorectal adenoma risk.
 Increased BMI also increases all-cause mortality and mortality from CRC specifically among people diagnosed with CRC.

 Lung cancer

 Obesity has been found to protect against lung cancer, especially among those who smoke or have smoked cigarettes.

 Liver cancer

 Obesity affects the liver through non-alcoholic fatty liver disease which can cause steatohepatitis which in turn, due to the inflammation caused by the hepatitis, can cause oncogenic changes in hepatocytes.
+Dietary or genetic obesity induces alterations of the gut microbiota that result in an increased level of deoxycholic acid, a gut bacterial metabolite considered to cause DNA damage leading to liver cancer.